palewire/first-visual-story/tutorial/map.md

 import "./map";
 ```

+Whenever something isn't working in our app, this is usually where we'll find the answer.

 Now we need to import Leaflet into `scripts/map.js` so that its tools are available in this file.

 ```javascript